jaredly/j3/Roadmap.md

 # OK Vision for the nextliness

+- [ ] UIState should have a history[]
+- [ ] then the IDE useEffect can just check for new history items and apply their changes.
+  That sounds great.

 wa-sqlite in the house
 There's a Library behind everything and multiple Sandboxes can be called up